yegor256/blog/_drafts/_review.md

 When all answers are collected, the report is ready.
 Most important questions are at the top.

-  * The release procedure is documented and automated?
+  * The release procedure is documented, automated, and works?
   * Releases happen frequently, at least once a week?
   * How big is the technical debt (things the "eventually" should be fixed)?
   * The delivery pipeline is strong enough to reject mistakes?
   * How clean is the code?
 How many [anti-patterns]({% pst 2016/feb/2016-02-03-design-patterns-and-anti-patterns %})?
   * Bugs and features are registered as [tickets]({% pst 2014/nov/2014-11-24-principles-of-bug-tracking %})?
-  * The code base is covered by unit tests?
+  * The code base is covered by unit tests, and coverage is visible?
   * "Work for Hire" agreements are signed with all developers?
   * Key architectural technical decisions are documented?
   * Static analysis is in place and is [mandatory]({% pst 2018/jan/2018-01-16-educational-aspect-of-static-analysis %}) for new changes?